 What we said we would do and the assurance that we said we would carry out.
 An update on our progress and key assurance findings Our assurance will make sure our publication managers and all those who contribute information to our reporting process and publications are aware of and can carry out assurance based on our 'three levels of assurance' methodology.
 Training has continued throughout the year.
 For the APR, we hold a launch event where we provide key messages on our assurance requirements.
 We followed up this launch event with more detailed smaller assurance briefing sessions.
 A review of our Level 1 and Level 2 assurance processes has taken place throughout the year.
 A strengthened assurance statement has been implemented to support Level 1 and Level 2 assurance review checks.
 Our assurance model has been defined internally in our Regulatory Assurance Framework which specifies that we will use Level 1 and Level 2 approvals to confirm that all our reported information is complete and accurate.
 Level 1 and Level 2 approvals have been obtained for all the information reported within the APR.
 We will continue use our technical auditors Jacobs, to assure information in our APR, and engage with them on other areas of reporting that have a greater risk around accuracy.
 The assurance findings from Jacobs are summarised later within this report and their assurance statement is included in Appendix 2.
 We are also researching data analytic solutions to apply intelligence to our reporting that will allow us to identify and correct errors.
 This will include checks across our reports to check for data inconsistencies.
 We continue to look at the best solutions available to assist in our quality assurance checks.
 In the meantime, we have implemented additional manual quality assurance checks of tables to check for data inconsistencies.
-Next steps and action plan We complete a review of all our reporting after the publication date to take into account any feedback or queries we receive.
-We use this to consider how we can continue to improve our reporting and any areas we may want to include as a targeted area throughout the following year.
-We proactively engage with our customers to identify the areas we will target for additional assurance to improve our reporting.
-We will publish our findings in our risks, strengths and weaknesses statement in the autumn.
+Next steps and action plan any feedback or queries we re to improve our reporting and throughout the following year areas we will target for addition ur reporting after the publication date to take into account eceive.
+We use this to consider how we can continue any areas we may want to include as a targeted area : We proactively engage with our customers to identify the onal assurance to improve our reporting.
+We will publish our and weaknesses statement in the autumn.